 Landscape architects in academic practice teach and conduct research in the professional programs offered by colleges and universities across the country.
 Landscape architects are also found on the faculties in departments of architecture, art, planning and other related fields, and teaching in community colleges and continuing education programs.

 Landscape architectural salaries vary depending on the years of experience, geographical location and type of position.
 In 2012 the median annual salary for landscape architects was $64,180.
 Learn more at the Bureau of Labor Statistics' Occupational Outlook Handbook.

-At present, forty-nine states license (or register) landscape architects.
+All 50 states license landscape architects.

 There are two different types of mandated licensing known as "title acts" and "practice acts."
 In states with "title acts," no one without a license may call him or herself a landscape architect.
 Under the provisions of "practice acts," no one without a license may perform the work of a landscape architect.
 Each state sets its own requirements for registration, but all require candidates to pass a national examination (the Landscape Architect Registration Examination, or LARE).
 Many states also require candidates to have completed an approved program of professional education and to practice for a time under the supervision of a licensed landscape architect.

 The Council of Landscape Architectural Registration Boards (CLARB) develops and administers the LARE, and also maintains current information on the various states' licensing requirements.

 The American Society of Landscape Architects (ASLA) is the professional organization representing landscape architecture in the United States.
 The purpose of the society is "the advancement of knowledge, education, and skill in the arts and science of landscape architecture as an instrument of service in the public welfare."
 ASLA provides continuing professional education to practitioners to maintain their educational licensing requirements where mandated.